kaynetik/robotio/README.md

 - [ ] Add `OTEL` to each service
 - [ ] Add more tests
 - [ ] Fix `Tempo` config
+- [ ] Add a test for graceful shutdown and spans clearing